 Why Handling Complaints Matters

-- Fairness for guests: If something disrupts the stay and it wasn't the guest's fault (and wasn't clearly communicated before booking), guests may be entitled to compensation.
+- Fairness for guests: If something disrupts the stay and wasn't the guest's fault or clearly communicated before booking, guests may be entitled to a resolution.

-- Better reviews and future bookings: Fast, solution-focused communication increases the chance of a positive outcome and protects your rating.
+- Better reviews and future bookings: Fast, solution-focused communication increases the likelihood of a positive outcome and helps protect your rating.

 Understanding Complaint Validity

-A complaint can be considered valid if the problem is linked to the accommodation or its surroundings and could reasonably have been prevented, communicated, or handled.
+A complaint is considered valid when the problem is linked to the accommodation or its surroundings and could reasonably have been prevented, communicated, or handled by you as the host.

 - Poor property conditions